Law of Hong Kong: Law Reform Commission ()

 The Law Reform Commission considers and reports on such topics as may be referred to it by the Secretary for Justice or the Chief Justice of the Court of Final Appeal of the HKSAR.
 Its membership includes academics, practising lawyers and prominent community members.
 The commission has published reports covering subjects as diverse as commercial arbitration, data protection, divorce, sale of goods and supply of services, insolvency, fraud and statutory interpretation.
 The recommendations in many of its reports have been implemented, either in whole or in part.
 It is currently considering references on privacy, guardianship and custody, domicile, privity of contract, advance directives, hearsay in criminal proceedings and conditional fees.

+Its predecessor was the Law Reform Committee, which was appointed on 16 March 1956.

 The legal profession

 In Hong Kong, the legal profession consists of both solicitors and barristers.
-As of 31 December 2015, there were at least 8,647 practising solicitors and 777 local law firms, plus some 77 foreign law firms, 1,299 registered foreign lawyers.
+As of 31 December 2015, there were at least 8,647 practising solicitors and 777 local law firms, plus some 77 foreign law firms, with 1,299 registered foreign lawyers.
 And there were at least 1,378 practising barristers in 135 chambers.

-Even prior to the transfer of sovereignty of Hong Kong, Hong Kong's legal profession was open to foreign law firms allowing foreign firms to establish a much earlier foothold in Hong Kong than in the People's Republic of China.
-Only on 1 July 1992, in contrast, did the PRC government open her legal services market to foreign law firms when the Ministry of Justice issued the Provisional Regulation of Establishment of Offices by Foreign Law Firms regulation.
+Even prior to the transfer of sovereignty over Hong Kong, Hong Kong's legal profession was open to foreign law firms allowing foreign firms to establish a much earlier foothold in Hong Kong than in mainland China.
+Only on 1 July 1992, in contrast, did the central government of China open her legal services market to foreign law firms when the Ministry of Justice issued the Provisional Regulation of Establishment of Offices by Foreign Law Firms regulation.

 Thus all of the Magic Circle law firms as well as major U.S. law firms have large presences in Hong Kong.

-While foreign law firms face much less strict regulations than they would in the People's Republic of China due to the "one country, two systems" rule, they have seen increasing competition from local firms as PRC firms have become more sophisticated.
-According to Asia Law & Business, the top foreign Hong Kong law firm of 2007 was Johnson Stokes & Master (now Mayer Brown JSM) while the top PRC law firm was King & Wood PRC Lawyers.
-Chinese firms have seen rapid growth in Hong Kong in the past several years after reunification.
+While foreign law firms face much less strict regulations than they would in mainland China due to the "one country, two systems" rule, they have seen increasing competition from local firms as mainland firms have become more sophisticated.
+According to Asia Law & Business, the top foreign Hong Kong law firm of 2007 was Johnson Stokes & Master (now Mayer Brown JSM) while the top mainland Chinese law firm was King & Wood PRC Lawyers.
+Mainland Chinese firms have seen rapid growth in Hong Kong in the past several years after reunification.

 The legal bodies governing the conduct of solicitors and barristers are the Law Society of Hong Kong and the Hong Kong Bar Association, respectively.
 There are currently three law schools offering the Postgraduate Certificate in Laws, required for starting work as a trainee solicitor or pupil barrister.